yt-dlp/yt-dlp/README.md

 NOTE: These options may be changed/removed in the future without concern for backward compatibility

-*1: **READ CAREFULLY**: Using it will make non-standard DMC request(s).
-You may be being banned of your account or IP address by using it.
+*1: **Warning**: Using this feature may result in your account termination.
 Use it at your own risk.

 <!-- MANPAGE: MOVE "INSTALLATION" SECTION HERE -->